vinyldns/rfcs/text/0000-ptr-correspondence.md

 The application has 2 kinds of users:

 1. **Casual users** - these are users who simply want to give names to things.
 They generally are not aware of the complexity of DNS, or even what a DNS record is.
 These users typically use the _batch change_ screen to make their changes.
-2. **Advanced users** - these are users who are generally well-versed in DNS, and will be familiar with the concepts of PTR, A, AAAA records and the idea of PTR correspondance.
-These users typically manage their zones via the _zone_ screen.
+2. **Advanced users** - these are users who are generally well-versed in DNS, and will be familiar with the concepts of PTR, A, AAAA records and the idea of PTR correspondence.
+These users typically manage their zones via the _zone detail_ screen.

-The recommended approach is to facilitate PTR correspondance via an option when users manage records.
-We do not want to manage the correspondance for users automatically, as there are valid use cases when correspondance is not needed as well as times when a PTR record _should_ have multiple forward records associated with it.
+The recommended approach is to facilitate PTR correspondence via an option when users manage records.
+We do not want to manage the correspondence for users automatically, as there are valid use cases when correspondence is not needed as well as times when a PTR record _should_ have multiple forward records associated with it.

 ## Batch Screen